-In addition to the above requirements, students enrolled in the Business Education program must have a composite score of 18 or more on the ACT examination.
+Students enrolled in the Business Education program must have a composite score of 18 or higher on the ACT examination and meet the admissions requirements of the Department of Education.
 Missouri certification requires a cumulative GPA of at least 2.50 at the time of graduation.
-If a transfer student from a junior college fills a 300 level required course with an accepted transfer course, the course will meet the course requirement, but is not counted as upper division credit and a substitute course required.
-No junior college course will be accepted as a transfer for any 400 level course in the department.
+If a transfer student substitutes a 300-level required course with an accepted transfer course, the course will meet the course requirement but is not counted as upper division credit.
+We will not accept a transferred junior college course for any 400-level course in the department.